What is HPSS?

 High Performance Storage System (HPSS) is hierarchical file system software designed to store and manage petabytes of data on disk and tape libraries in a network-centered, cluster-based environment.
 By integrating multiple servers and data movers distributed across high-performance networks, HPSS-based systems provide fast, highly reliable, and extremely scalable solutions for storing large amounts of data.

-HPSS was developed by an ongoing collaborative consortium comprising several US government labs partnered with the International Business Machines Corporation (IBM).
+HPSS was developed by an ongoing collaborative consortium comprising several US government labs partnered with IBM.
 Indiana University is a member of the consortium, and participates on its executive board and technical committee.

-If have questions about HPSS at IU, or need help, email the UITS Research Storage team.
+If you have questions about HPSS at IU or need help, contact Research Storage.

 This is document agvi in the Knowledge Base.